210215-USF-NET/Events-Presentation-Group/eventsNotes.md

 -   the delegate defines the signature for the event handler method of the subscriber class
 -   an event handler signature must match in both the publisher and subscriber class
 -   when an event is triggered, a response is sent from the publisher to the subscriber classes, at which point the designated event handlers in the subscriber classes handle events as needed
+-   a publisher "delegates" events, while a subscriber "consumes" events

 # how do you declare an event?
 -   to declare an event, you use the following format: